-We will pay for in-patient, day-patient or out-patient treatment needed for an emergency medical condition that you suffer suddenly while you are in the USA.
+We will pay for in-patient or day-patient treatment needed for an emergency medical condition that you suffer suddenly while you are in the USA.

 We will not pay if you have travelled to the USA to get treatment, or if you have travelled against medical advice (including the published advice of the Chief Medical Officer of the Department of Health of England).